Cod-e-Codes/marchat-gui/README.md

-# Marchat-GUI
+# marchat-gui

-A standalone web-based graphical user interface prototype built in plain HTML, CSS, and JavaScript to demonstrate a possible graphical client for Marchat.
+A standalone web-based graphical user interface prototype built in plain HTML, CSS, and JavaScript to demonstrate a possible graphical client for marchat.

 ---

 ## Overview

-This project is an experimental mockup of a graphical chat client UI for Marchat.
+This project is an experimental mockup of a graphical chat client UI for marchat.
 It features a dark theme, user list, message display, and supports basic messaging and commands over WebSocket.

 **Important:**
-This GUI is **not part of the official Marchat codebase** and does **not** represent an official or planned release.
-It is provided solely for testing and exploration purposes and may never be integrated or maintained as part of Marchat.
+This GUI is **not part of the official marchat codebase** and does **not** represent an official or planned release.
+It is provided solely for testing and exploration purposes and may never be integrated or maintained as part of marchat.

 ---

 ## Features

-- Connect to a Marchat WebSocket server
+- Connect to a marchat WebSocket server
 - Show online users and connection status
 - Send and receive chat messages and commands
 - Responsive dark-themed UI